KI-CISWG/MVCR/mvcr-0.7.md

 * ISTPA, (2007) Analysis of Privacy Principals, pg.
 64, [Online] http://www.istpa.org/ [Accessed Nov, 4 2010]
 * Minister of Economy Office, Japan (2014) Guideline for the online notice and consent from consumers, http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf.
 [Includes examples of a consent receipt in guidelines proposed in the context of ISO 29100]

-## Appendix A: Generic Requirements
+# Appendix A: Generic Requirements

+[AQ: Given the usage pattern very similar to the RFC 2119 requirements language, do you want to reference that document instead of redefining the terms?
+Do you want to use requirements language outside the Appendix, in the body of the specification?]

 "MUST" indicates a required component, the word “SHOULD” indicates a recommendation and does not impose an obligation.
 The word "CAN" means that this is a common option.